On the Poetry of Brendan Galvin: Habitat, New & Selected Poems (LSU Press)

 “The true risk is still in presenting felt expressions of the way things are, statements that move the inner life of the hearer because they offer him a truth deeper than one he previously knew,” wrote Galvin in 1979.
 Later, he said, “Whatever happened to the idea that one of the uses of literature is to help educate both author and reader?”
 Saved by the good works of his poems, Brendan Galvin’s most difficult task isn’t the one most poets take up today, namely tracking the emergence of substantive thought through a sense of incompleteness.
 For Galvin, the hard work is the discovery of the right descriptors, the elevation of the appropriate moment.
 Galvin the speaker comes packaged whole, salvaged, deeply appreciative of and moved by what flies or crawls or swims through his gaze.
 His care is genuine.
 His poetry, large in spirit and ambition, asks for reverence.
 I’ve always given it gladly.

 [NOTE: If you would like copies of the essays quoted above, send me an email with your USPS mailing address.
-"The Contemporary Poet and the Natural World" is also available in After Confession, Poetry as Autobiography, recently published by Greywolf Press.]
+"The Contemporary Poet and the Natural World" is also available in After Confession, Poetry as Autobiography, published by Graywolf Press.]